The New England Law | Boston Summer Fellowship Program

-- offer 10 consecutive weeks of legal or law-related work under the supervision of a practicing attorney or judge with a minimum of 35 hours per week;
+- offer approximately 300 hours of legal or law-related work during a span of 8-10 weeks under the supervision of a practicing attorney or judge;

 - not constitute partisan political work; and

-Part-time fellowships (fewer than 10 weeks and/or fewer than 35 hours per week) may be approved by the Associate Dean on a case-by-case basis.
+Part-time fellowships (fewer than 8 weeks and/or fewer than 300 hours) may be approved by the Associate Dean on a case-by-case basis.
 Students seeking part-time fellowships should indicate this on the Fellowship Approval Request Form.

-All positions must be approved by May 31, 2018, to be included in the 2018 New England Law Summer Fellowship Program.
-Students still seeking fellowships after May 31 should contact Associate Dean Judith Greenberg (email@example.com) to see if it is still possible to obtain one.
+All positions must be approved by May 31 to be included in the given year's Summer Fellowship Program.
+Students still seeking fellowships after May 31 should contact Associate Dean Allison Dussias (firstname.lastname@example.org) to see if it is still possible to obtain one.

 What happens during the summer, and how do I log my hours?

-Students should arrange to start working by mid-to-late May 2018.
-At the end of each work week, students must submit their time in order to receive the summer stipend checks.
+Students should arrange to start their summer work after the last day of final exams.
+Once students begin their fellowship work, at the end of each work week students must submit their time.
+Late and missing time submissions can impact a student's receipt of summer stipend checks.
 Students can access the time submission portal by clicking on the “Log SFP Hours” button below and should submit their hours every Saturday, any time between 5:00 a.m. and 5:00 p.m., during their fellowship period.
 The given week’s portal closes at 5:00 p.m. on Saturday.
 Students should log in to the portal using their law school email address and their password.

-During the fellowship, each fellow should seek both a mid-summer and end-of-summer performance review from his or her supervisor.
+During the fellowship, each fellow should seek both a mid-fellowship and end-of-fellowship performance review from his or her supervisor.
 The purpose of the review is to help the student gauge if his or her work is meeting the supervisor’s expectations and, if necessary, to help the student identify skills to focus on developing.
-Reminders will be sent during the summer to both students and supervisors encouraging them to have these review meetings.
+Reminders will be sent during the summer to both students and supervisors encouraging these review meetings.

-Any student who has questions or concerns during their summer fellowship should contact the New England Law Career Services Office at email@example.com.
+Any student who has questions or concerns during their summer fellowship should contact the Career Services Office at firstname.lastname@example.org.

 When are the stipends disbursed?